 Choosing Adoption when Faced with Difficult Life Circumstances

 Homelessness.
 Incarnation.
-Addiction or recovery.
-Having no US Citizenship.
-Deployment.
-Life has countless curve balls it throws at us, making it impossible to build a family the way we want.
-Choosing adoption for your child can bring peace and comfort into these trying times.
+Drug addiction or recovery.
+Having no U.S. Citizenship.
+Domestic Violence or Sexual Abuse.
+Deployment… Life has countless curve balls it throws at us, making it impossible to build a family the way we want.
+If you are pregnant and in a difficult circumstance, choosing adoption for your child can bring peace and comfort in these trying times.

 Is There an Age Limit for Placing a Baby for Adoption?

 Is there such thing as being “too old” or “too young” to place a baby for adoption?
-No. Whether you are in your teenage years or older, there is no cut-off age.
+No. Whether you are in your teenage years, twenties, thirties, or older, there is no cut-off age.
 Adoption Choices of Colorado serves all birth mothers and birth parents who want to choose adoption for their child.

 To us, age is just a number.
 What is most important is finding a loving home for your child and helping you through the adoption journey.
 It doesn’t matter if you are placing with us for the first time or seventh time, or you already have children or not, you are always welcome at our agency.